yaraalt/Genetic-Algorithm/README.md

 ## Installation steps:
-GA was implemented by Python language and used PyCharm which is an integrated development environment (IDE) used in computer programming, specifically for python.
+GA was implemented with the use of the Python language and PyCharm which is an integrated development environment (IDE) used in computer programming, specifically for python.

 1. Install and setup PyCharm, can be found [here](https://www.jetbrains.com/pycharm/download/#section=windows) .
   -	Run the pycharm-2020.2.exe file that starts the Installation Wizard.